LEARN

 Colour Adult:

 L.h. hypoinochrous: Both adults in general red, paler on breast; darker red upper abdomen; black forehead and lores to occiput, glossed purple; green wings; blue/purple thighs and lower abdomen; greater underwing coverts red with black margins; underwing band yellow; red tail, widely tipped with dark blue/green.
-Bill coral red.
+Beak coral red.
 Cere white.
 Eye orange/red.

 L.h. rosselianus: As in hypoinochrous, but breast same dark red as upper abdomen.